agentrickard/domain/README.txt

 assigned to the currently active domain unless the user has specific privileges to be able to assign domain access.
-Under advanced setups, the ability to edit content for a specific domain can be segregated from the typical Drupal privilege to 'administer nodes.'
+Under advanced setups, the ability to edit content for a specific domain can be segregated from the typical Drupal privilege to 'Bypass content access control.'

 For more information about Domain Access privileges, see section 3.